Laura Thornburgh: Death and legacy

-Laura Thornburgh died at her brother's home in Chattanooga, Tennessee, March 28, 1973.
+Laura Thornburgh died at Memorial Hospital in Chattanooga, Tennessee, March 28, 1973.
 Her obituary celebrated how her books brought visitors to the national park and made the nation aware of the beauty of the Smokies.
 Representative John Mann honored her with House Joint Resolution No. 170, celebrating her as “a writer who did much toward publishing the beauty of Tennessee.”

 As Marina Dahlquist and Joel Frykholm stated in their 2019 book The Institutionalization of Educational Cinema, Motion Pictures in Education was the deciding factor in the implementation of film as a medium for learning in the American classroom:

 Only Motion Pictures in Education could readily be seen as an attempt to push educational cinema down the institutional path of medium specificity and regulated meaning production, in that Ellis and Thornborough set out to codify best practices for the production and teaching of the classroom film as an autonomous and pedagogically legitimate genre.